“Is it 5 pm already?”

 It’s disheartening.
-But the answer isn’t to spend more time and burn the candle at both ends.
-It’s to take back control of our time.
+But the answer isn’t to spend more time but to take back control of our time.

 The simplest solution?
 A time audit.

-We’ve put together a free downloadable Time Audit template if you want to find out exactly where your time is going.
-Grab the template and fill it out as you go through this post:
+We’ve put together a free downloadable Time Audit template to help you discover exactly where your time is going.
+Download the template:

 What is a time audit?

-The same way you might get audited for your taxes, a time audit is the IRS for your schedule.
-By diving into how you spent your last week/month/quarter, you can take the guesswork out of time management and properly set your schedule going forward.
+The same way you might get audited for your taxes, a time audit is the IRS for your daily schedule.

-In its most basic form, a time audit consists of 3 simple steps:
+In its most basic form, a time audit involves a few steps:

 - Write down your intentions (i.e. How do you want to spend your time?)

-- Look at personal data on how you actually spent your time
+- Look at personal data (i.e. How you actually spent your time)

-For example, if you want to write a novel (intention) but you’re only working on it for an hour a week (allocation), something’s not right.
+For example, if you want to write a novel (intention) but you’re only writing an hour a week (allocation), something’s not right.